Rajpura

 Rajpura (/pa/) is a city and a municipal council in Patiala district in the Indian state of Punjab, India, situated along the border of the Indian state of Haryana.
-It is located 26 KM from Patiala city, towards East from district headquarter.
+It is located 26 km from Patiala city, towards East from district headquarter.
 It is a Tehsil headquarter, here the Mini-Secretariat is an administrative building that houses various government offices, including those related to the judiciary.
 The Rajpura Mini-Secretariat serves as an important hub for various government functions, including services for the sub-tehsil Ghanaur, providing residents with essential services without the need to travel to the district headquarter.
 Rajpura is the largest tehsil of the district.

+As of 2025, Rajpura is undergoing a major industrial and commercial expansion, transforming into North India's premier manufacturing and logistics hub.
+This growth is driven by a 1,099-acre Integrated Manufacturing Cluster (IMC) near NH-44 and NH-64, which represents a ₹7,500 crore investment projected to create over 64,000 jobs.
+Additionally, the region's development is accelerated by large-scale private estates like SBP SIEL, a ₹1,500 crore JSW Steel facility, and a major green cement plant.